Sven-J-Steinert/IAC-2019/README.md

 # Showcase for Satellite Routines
 Developed for Telespazio VEGA.
 Presented on IAC - International Astronautical Congress <br>
 October 21-25, 2019 | Washington, D.C., USA
+This setup consists of 3 parts: The Groundstation that is circeled by the Orbiter and the Node that connects both to an internet endpoint.
+Sending commands to the Orbiter as well as pulling the Telemetry from it is only possible while it is in sight of view of the satellite dish.
+This creates a connected and disconnected timespan in the periodic circling.

 # Orbiter
 ![alt text](https://abload.de/img/drawing_isometric-1kqkhj.png)